 - Rising energy levels: Because your estrogen levels are increasing during this phase, you may feel a spike of energy and productivity.

-- Higher libido: Your Hormones and Behavior “Hormonal predictors of sexual motivation in natural menstrual cycles” View Source fluctuates with your hormone levels.
+- Higher libido: Your sexual motivation Hormones and Behavior “Hormonal predictors of sexual motivation in natural menstrual cycles” View Source fluctuates with your hormone levels.
 Whether you’re ready to conceive or not, your body is doing its best to procreate by making you feel frisky.

 - Confidence boost: Your skin is glowing, you feel energetic, and your testosterone levels are off the charts—it’s not uncommon to feel extra sexy in your skin during the ovulatory phase.